Department of Electrical and Electronic Engineering

-We also have a strong global reputation (ranked within the top 10 in the QS World University rankings by subject 2017) in recognition of our world class academics and researchers, dedicated support staff, strong relationships with industry and our diverse and talented student community.
+We have a strong global reputation in recognition of our world-class academics and researchers, dedicated support staff, strong relationships with industry and our diverse and talented student community.

 Special features of our courses include an integrated six-month industrial placement or industry-led group project; and pathways that combine technical and management skills or increased software skills.
 We also offer integrated year abroad opportunities.

 - BEng Electrical and Electronic Engineering (UCAS code H600)

 - BEng Electronic and Information Engineering (HG65)

 - MEng Electrical and Electronic Engineering (H604)

 - MEng Electrical and Electronic Engineering with Management (H6N2)

 - MEng Electrical and Electronic Engineering with a Year Abroad*

 - MEng Electronic and Information Engineering (GH56)